siconos/siconos/Docs/sphinx/examples/mechanics/beads_column.rst

    fig 1: Coordinate system

-The equation of motion of the ball is given by
+The equation of motion of a ball is given by

 .. math::